Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Introduction

-To address these gaps in our current knowledge of monolayer TMD semiconductors, here we present detailed magneto-absorption studies of WS$_2$, MoS$_2$ and MoSe$_2$ monolayers in extremely high magnetic fields up to 91~T and at low temperatures (4~K).
+To address these gaps in our current knowledge, here we present detailed magneto-absorption studies of MoS$_2$, MoSe$_2$, MoTe$_2$, and WS$_2$ monolayers in extremely high magnetic fields up to 91~T and at low temperatures (4~K).
 Magneto-optical spectroscopy provides an important and complementary approach to transport techniques, by allowing to study material parameters in the limit of zero doping.
-The excellent optical quality of our hBN-encapsulated monolayers allows to observe and follow the diamagnetic shifts (and also the valley Zeeman splittings) of not only the $1s$ ground state of the neutral excitons but also their excited $ns$ Rydberg states.
+The use of hBN-encapsulated monolayers allows to observe and follow the diamagnetic shifts (and also the valley Zeeman splittings) of not only the $1s$ ground state of the neutral excitons but also their excited $ns$ Rydberg states.
 The energies and diamagnetic shifts of the $ns$ excitons provide a first experimental measure of the exciton's mass and also the dielectric screening length in these monolayer semiconductors.
-Remarkably, the exciton masses are heavier than theoretically predicted, particularly for Mo-based monolayers.
-Moreover, from the data we also determine other important material properties that are relevant for optoelectronic applications, including exciton binding energies, exciton radii, and free-particle bandgaps.
+Remarkably, the exciton masses are heavier than theoretically predicted, particularly for the entire family of Mo-based monolayers.
+Moreover, from the data we also determine other important optoelectronic properties including exciton binding energies, exciton radii, and free-particle bandgaps.
 These results, summarized in Table I, provide essential and quantitative material parameters that are necessary for the rational design of van der Waals heterostructures incorporating 2D semiconductor monolayers.